 Conjugated linoleic acids are double-bonded polyunsaturated fats that are naturally found in the milk and meat of ruminating animals, like cows, goats, sheep and deer.
 They are marketed as dietary supplements.

-In investigating the fat burning potential of CLA fats, it's important to look at two studies to frame recent buzz: A 2011 study published by the National Institutes of Health (NIH) indicates CLA fats can reduce obesity in animals, however its effects on humans is not particularly clear.
-A subsequent NIH study published in April of 2020 also had mixed indications, with results suggesting that CLA fats can have anti-obesity effects, particularly in regards to insulin resistance.
-Research indicates CLA fats may regulate the expenditure of energy, however it remains to be seen if CLA fats can actually speed up metabolism.
+In investigating the fat-burning potential of CLA fats, it's important to look at two studies to frame recent buzz: According to a 2010 review, CLA fats can reduce body fat in animals, however, its effects on humans is less clear.
+A 2020 study also had mixed indications, with results suggesting that CLA fats can have anti-obesity and anti-diabetic effects.
+However, this study was also conducted on animals.
+As such, research indicates CLA fats may regulate the expenditure of energy, however it remains to be seen if CLA fats can actually speed up the human metabolism.
 Let's see what our experts have to say.

 Meet the Expert